MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 A resource estimation job consist of two types of job parameters:

-- Target parameters, which consist on four parameters: qubit model, QEC schemes, error budget, and constraints on the component-level (optional).
+- Target parameters: qubit model, QEC schemes, error budget, constraints on the component-level, and distillation units.
 For more information, see [Target parameters of the Resource Estimator](xref:microsoft.quantum.overview.resources-estimator).
 - Operation arguments, that is arguments that can be passed to the quantum program.
 In this case, the FCIDUMP files are passed as operation arguments.

 ### Select and pass a FCIDUMP file